Exploring QCD matter in extreme conditions with Machine Learning: Heavy-Ion Collisions

 where $\nabla_{\mu}$ represents the covariant derivatives, $T^{\mu\nu} = (\varepsilon + P + \Pi) u^{\mu}u^{\nu} - (P + \Pi) g^{\mu\nu} + \pi^{\mu\nu}$ is the energy-momentum tensor of hot nuclear matter, with $\varepsilon$ the local energy density, $P$ the local pressure given by the equation of state $P = P(\varepsilon, \mu_B)$, $\Pi$ the bulk viscosity, $u^{\mu}$ the fluid four-velocity satisfying $u^2=1$, $\pi^{\mu\nu}$ the shear viscous tensor, $g^{\mu\nu}$ the metric tensor. $J^{\mu} = n u^{\mu} + v^{\mu}$ is the charge current, where $n$ is the net charge density, $v^{\mu}$ is the diffusion of the net charge, e.g., the net baryon diffusion.
 This set of equations is solved together with the Israel--Steward equations~\cite{Israel:1979wp} for $\Pi$, $\pi^{\mu\nu}$ and the baryon diffusion current $v^{\mu}$.

 One merit of relativistic hydrodynamics is that it encodes the equation of state provided by lattice QCD calculations.
 Meanwhile, relativistic hydrodynamics is a complex dynamical evolution that involves many fundamental properties of hot QCD matter, e.g., shear viscosity over entropy density $\eta/s$, bulk viscosity over entropy density $\zeta /s$, baryon diffusion parameter $k_B$, the initial time $\tau_0$, the freeze-out temperature $T_f$.
-With the accessible experimental results on HIC, one may determine these fundamental properties by performing Bayesian analysis in a global fitting~\cite{Bernhard:2018hnz, Bernhard:2019bmu, JETSCAPE:2020shq, Nijs:2020ors}.
+With the recent experimental data on HIC, Bayesian global fitting analysis has been used to determine these fundamental properties in relativistic hydrodynamics.
+Recent studies such as those by Bernhard et al. ~\cite{Bernhard:2018hnz, Bernhard:2019bmu, JETSCAPE:2020shq, Nijs:2020ors} have made significant progress in this area, providing valuable insights into the nature of hot and dense QCD matter.
 Hydrodynamics provide the complete evolutionary history of the soft partons, e.g., the energy density, the pressure, and the temperature at any given space-time point $(t, x, y, z)$.
-This information is valuable because it provides not only the spectra and momentum anisotropy of soft hadrons but also the background information for jet quenching and the production of direct photons and dileptons.
-In this way, relativistic hydrodynamics provides multiple ways to study the properties of QGP.
+This information is invaluable as it provides not only the spectra and momentum anisotropy of soft hadrons but also serves as a crucial background for understanding jet quenching and the production of direct photons and dileptons.
+Relativistic hydrodynamics thus presents multiple avenues to explore the properties of Quark--Gluon Plasma (QGP).